deshwalmahesh/chrome-security/README.md

 #### Using Systemd (Recommended for Linux)

-The improved setup script handles all the necessary steps to make the service run automatically in the background, even after system restarts:
+The setup script automatically handles all the necessary steps to make the service run on system startup:

-1. Run the setup script with sudo privileges:
+1. When you run the setup script with sudo privileges:
    ```
    cd /path/to/chrome-security/backend
    chmod +x setup_service.sh
    sudo ./setup_service.sh
    ```

-   This enhanced script will:
+   The script will automatically:
-   - Create a service file with your current username and correct paths
+   - Create a service file with the correct paths and your username
-   - Check for and install required dependencies
+   - Install all required dependencies
    - Set up a Python virtual environment if needed
-   - Offer to install or update the service automatically
-   - Verify that the service is properly enabled to run at startup
+   - Install and enable the service to run at system startup
-   - Confirm that the service will run in the background after system restart

-2. When prompted, choose 'y' to install the service.
-This will:
-   - Copy the service file to the system directory
-   - Enable the service to start automatically at boot time
    - Start the service immediately

-3. The script will confirm that the service is active and will run automatically after restart.
+   - Verify that the service is running properly

-4. If you need to manually update an existing service later:
+2. The service is configured with:
+   - Automatic restart if it crashes
+   - Proper dependency management (starts after network is available)
+   - Logging to help with troubleshooting

+3. To update an existing installation, simply run the setup script again:
    ```
    sudo ./setup_service.sh
    ```

-   And select 'y' when prompted to update the service.
+   The script will detect the existing service, stop it, update it, and restart it automatically.

 ## Service Management Commands